 The hotel does not have a pool or spa in the property.

 The Kimpton Shinjuku Tokyo was an enjoyable hotel to stay at.
-While the rooms are on the smaller end and the location not too ideal, the service carried this hotel.
+While the rooms are on the smaller end and the location not too ideal, the service was phenomenal and the staff were some of the friendliest people!
 I’d dare say that the service rivals some of the luxury hotels I went to like the Hotel the Mitsui in Kyoto.
 Breakfast was excellent as well, and provided a variety during my journey since breakfast buffets tend to get tiring, even if they’re nice when eaten constantly.

 Even though I did enjoy my stay here, it’s quite expensive.
 It’s the most expensive in the IHG family in Tokyo, so the value proposition isn’t the best.
 I’d be curious how this hotel would stack against other IHG-affiliated hotels like the InterContinental or the new Hotel Indigo in Shibuya.